mdolab/pyhyp/doc/install.rst

 and copy it to ''config/config.mk''.
 For example::

-    $ cp config/defaults/config.LINUX_GFORTRAN.mk config/config.mk
+    $ cp config/defaults/config.LINUX_GFORTRAN_OPENMPI.mk config/config.mk

-If you are a beginner user installing the packages on a Linux desktop, you should use the ``config.LINUX_GFORTRAN.mk`` versions of the configuration files.
+If you are a beginner user installing the packages on a Linux desktop, you should use the ``config.LINUX_GFORTRAN_OPENMPI.mk`` versions of the configuration files.
 The ``config.LINUX_INTEL.mk`` versions are usually used on clusters.

 Once you have copied the config file, compile :ref:`pyHyp` by running::